 - The Proposed Scheme is approximately 18.5km long from end to end and will commence at the junction of Leeson Street Lower and St. Stephen's Green.
 The Proposed Scheme will run along Leeson Street Lower and Upper including the existing one-way system on Sussex Road.
 It will continue on Morehampton Road and Donnybrook Road through Donnybrook Village, and on to the Stillorgan Road.
 It will intersect with the Belfield / Blackrock to City Centre CBC at Nutley Lane and include the University College Dublin (UCD) Bus Interchange at the entrance to UCD.
 It will continue south on Stillorgan / Bray Road as far as the Loughlinstown Roundabout.
-The route will then proceed along the old Dublin Road through Shankill and on to Bray through the Wilford Roundabout (M11 Access Roundabout), Dublin Road, and Castle Street.
-The Proposed Scheme will finish at the Dargle River Crossing (Fran O'Toole Bridge). - 28 The Proposed Scheme includes an upgrade of the existing bus priority and cycle facilities.
+The route will then proceed along the old Dublin Road through Shankill and onto Bray through the Wilford Roundabout (M11 Access Roundabout), Dublin Road, and Castle Street.
+The Proposed Scheme will finish at the Dargle River Crossing (Fran O'Toole Bridge). - 27 The Proposed Scheme includes an upgrade of the existing bus priority and cycle facilities.
 The Proposed Scheme includes a substantial increase in the level of bus priority provided along the corridor, including the provision of additional lengths of bus lane resulting in improved journey time reliability.
-Throughout the Proposed Scheme bus stops will be enhanced to improve the overall journey experience for bus passengers and cycle facilities will be substantially improved with segregated cycle tracks provided along the links and protected junctions with enhanced signalling for cyclists provided at junctions. - Moreover, pedestrian facilities will be upgraded and additional signalised crossings be provided.
-In addition, urban realm works will be undertaken at key locations with higher quality materials, planting and street furniture provided to enhance the pedestrians experience, an example of this can be seen at the Ballyfermot Roundabout.

-For the purposes of describing the Proposed Scheme it has been split into four sections as follows:

-- Section 1: Leeson Street to Donnybrook (Anglesea Road Junction); - Section 2: Donnybrook (Anglesea Road Junction) to Loughlinstown Roundabout; - Section 3: Loughlinstown Roundabout to Bray North (Wilford Roundabout); and - Section 4: Bray North (Wilford Roundabout) to Bray South (Fran O'Toole Bridge). - 30 The Proposed Scheme includes a substantial increase in the level of bus and cycle priority provided along the corridor, including the provision of additional lengths of bus lane and cycle lane, both inbound and outbound.
-Bus stops will be enhanced throughout the Proposed Scheme to improve the overall journey experience for bus passengers. - 31 The main characteristics of the construction stage of the Proposed Scheme that have potential for ecological impact are: - Site preparation and clearance; - Removal of existing boundaries, pavements, lighting columns, bus stops, and signage; - Protection and / or diversion of buried services; - Road widening, pavement reconstruction, and kerb improvements; - Reconfiguration of traffic lanes throughout; - Installation of new bus stops and junction / roundabout modification; - Property boundary reinstatement, signage replacement; relocation of and/or installation of lighting columns; and - Landscaping and tree planting, and reinstatement of temporary land acquisitions.
+Throughout the Proposed Scheme bus stops will be enhanced to improve the overall journey experience for bus passengers and cycle facilities will be substantially improved with segregated cycle tracks provided along the links and protected junctions with enhanced signalling for cyclists provided at junctions. - 28 Moreover, pedestrian facilities will be upgraded and additional signalised crossings be provided.
+In addition, urban realm works will be undertaken at key locations with higher quality materials, planting and street furniture provided to enhance the pedestrians experience, an example of this can be seen in Donnybrook at Mulberry Lane. - 29 For the purposes of describing the Proposed Scheme it has been split into four sections as follows: - Section 1: Leeson Street to Donnybrook (Anglesea Road Junction); - Section 2: Donnybrook (Anglesea Road Junction) to Loughlinstown Roundabout; - Section 3: Loughlinstown Roundabout to Bray North (Wilford Roundabout); and - Section 4: Bray North (Wilford Roundabout) to Bray South (Fran O'Toole Bridge). - 30 The main characteristics of the Construction Phase of the Proposed Scheme that have potential for ecological impact are: - Site preparation and clearance; - Removal of existing boundaries, pavements, lighting columns, bus stops, and signage; - Protection and / or diversion of buried services; - Road widening, pavement reconstruction, and kerb improvements; - Reconfiguration of traffic lanes throughout; - Permanent land take at residential properties and non-residential properties, including commercial; - Temporary land take at a number of areas across the scheme; - Installation of new bus stops and junction / roundabout modification;

+- Property boundary reinstatement, signage replacement; relocation of and/or installation of lighting columns; and - Landscaping and tree planting, and reinstatement of temporary land acquisitions.